nh2/hemokit/README.md

 hemokit-dump - Examples
 -----------------------

-*hemokit-dump* can print EEG data, format it as JSON, serve it via Websockets, and read from real devices and dump files.
+*hemokit-dump* can print EEG data, format it as JSON, serve it via TCP or Websockets, and read from real devices and dump files.

 * Output EEG *cumulative state* for an automatically found device: